 Harrell, his wife, Deena, and son own and operate a sixth-generation family farm north of Whigham, Ga.
 He began farming in 1975 growing peanuts and corn, later adding cotton.
 Harrell attended Abraham Baldwin Agricultural College in Tifton, Ga, after graduating from Whigham High School.
 Along with the National Peanut Board, Harrell is involved in several other peanut and agricultural groups.
 He serves on the Georgia Peanut Commission Advisory Board and on the American Peanut Council Export Committee.
 For his community, Harrell served as Grady County commissioner from 1992 to 1996, and currently is the Grady County supervisor for the Georgia Soil and Water Commission.
 Harrell also serves on the Grady County Farm Bureau Board of Directors, Georgia Farm Bureau Commodity Advisory Committee for Peanuts, Grady County Extension Service Agricultural Advisory Committee and U.S. Senator Johnny Isakson’s Agricultural Advisory Committee, and is a member of the Grady County Chamber of Commerce and Whigham Community Club.
 On the National Peanut Board, Harrell serves as 2014 chairman of the Board and as ex-officio member of all Board committees.

-Self is the owner/operator of Self Farms with his father, Dennis.
-The farm produces peanuts in addition to cotton and corn.
+Self was the owner/operator of Self Farms with his father, Dennis.
 Self and his wife, Lisa, have three children and four grandchildren.
-A lifetime farmer and graduate of Hamilton High School, Self is currently a member of the Mississippi Peanut Growers Association and the Monroe County School Board.
-He also serves on the Board of Deacons at New Prospect Baptist Church, where he is the AWANA commander, Adult Married Sunday School Teacher and church musician (guitar) and soloist.
-Self enjoys the outdoors and is an avid hunter and fisherman.
-On the National Peanut Board, Self chairs the Promotions Committee and serves as a member of the Bylaws & Policy; Evaluation & Measurements; Grower & Industry Communications; Nominating; and Strategic Planning committees.
+A lifetime farmer and graduate of Hamilton High School, Self was a member of the Mississippi Peanut Growers Association and the Monroe County School Board.
+He also served on the Board of Deacons at New Prospect Baptist Church, where he was the AWANA commander, Adult Married Sunday School Teacher and church musician (guitar) and soloist.
+The Mississippi Peanut Growers Association-Don Self Memorial Annual Scholarship has been established to honor the memory of this peanut ambassador.
+Please contact Malcolm Broome at 601-606-3547 for additional information.